 When required, you can edit VM storage policy settings.
 Changing the storage policy settings does not affect virtual machine access. vSAN actively throttles the storage and network resources used for reconfiguration to minimize the impact of object reconfiguration to normal workloads.
 When you change VM storage policy settings, vSAN might initiate an object recreation process and subsequent resynchronization.
 See About vSAN Cluster Resynchronization.

 vSAN verifies that the required protection components, such as mirrors and witnesses, are placed on separate hosts or fault domains.
-For example, to rebuild components during failure, vSAN looks for ESXi hosts that satisfy the placement rules where protection components of virtual machine objects must be placed on two different hosts (not on the same host), or across different fault domains.
+For example, to rebuild components during a failure, vSAN looks for ESXi hosts that satisfy the placement rules where protection components of virtual machine objects must be placed on two different hosts, or across fault domains.